 Choosing the Right CRM

-Small businesses benefit from CRM systems by way of a few basic categories.
+Beyond checking the occasional CRM-review site, how should you go about determining which CRM is best for you?
+The most important thing you can do is to identify the most valuable features, and what they can do for your business.
 Below, we’ll outline a few comparisons drawn from CRM’s on the market that target small and medium-sized businesses, focusing on the categories that help define what makes a CRM solution ‘effective.’

-- Rated the best CRM tool for small business by businessnewsdaily.com, the basic Salesforce package is a contact management platform that features accounts and contacts, task & event tracking, Microsoft Outlook sync, Salesforce1 mobile app, content library, customizable reports, and a company social network.
-Group packages add opportunity tracking, lead scoring, routing & assignment, and email templates & tracking in the $25 package.
+- Rated the top CRM system for small business by businessnewsdaily.com, the basic Salesforce package is a contact management platform that features accounts and contacts, as well as integrations that include task & event tracking, Microsoft Outlook sync, Salesforce1 mobile app, content library, customizable reports, and a company social network.
+Group packages add opportunity tracking, lead scoring, routing and assignment rules, and email templates & tracking in the $25 package.
 The $65 package adds mass email, campaigns, customizable dashboards, and Outlook Side Panel to all the lower package features.
 Taken together, these options provide a complete CRM solution.

 - According to a study by Nucleus Research, sales representatives saw productivity increase by 26.4% when adding social networking and mobile access to CRM applications.
 Salesforce provides real-time data access on mobile, and easy integration into social platforms, making it the CRM solution best-suited for the modern technologies the world relies so heavily on.